ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 ninja-build  # depending on the distribution just "ninja" may also work
 ```

+### Generating Statistics for Products and Profiles

+#### Text Output

-(optional) Generate statistics for products and profiles.
-Some of the statistics generated are: implemented OVAL, bash, ansible for rules, missing CCE, etc:
+Generate statistics for products and profiles.
+Some of the statistics generated are: implemented OVAL, bash, Ansible for rules, missing CCE, etc:

 ```bash
 cd build/